Polar Bear Photography Tour - Nunavut, Canada

 Join John for a Polar Bear Photo Tour on the tundra on the western shores of Hudson Bay in Nunavut

-We land right on the tundra beside a camp of comfortable, simple, arctic cabins (two participants per cabin), with full power and heat, surrounded by an electric fence to keep the polar bears out.
-During my scouting trip we had nine different polar bears come within ten meters of the camp's fence during daylight hours, providing exhilirating, close-up photo opportunities that you just can't get on a Churchill tour (the fence is quite easy to photograph through without affecting your images).
+We land on the tundra beside a basic camp of comfortable, simple, arctic cabins (two participants per cabin), with full power and heat, surrounded by an electric fence to keep the polar bears out.
+During my scouting trip we had nine different polar bears come within ten meters of the camp's fence during daylight hours, providing exhilirating photo opportunities that you just can't get on a Churchill tour (the fence is quite easy to photograph through without affecting your images).
 The camp is often visited by individual polar bears, as well as mothers with cubs, so you may get to photograph bears sparring, playfighting, foraging for food, or doing bear yoga on the tundra.